nightroman/Invoke-Build/README.md

 Alternatively, manually download and unzip the latest package from [Downloads](https://github.com/nightroman/Invoke-Build/downloads).

-Copy *Invoke-Build.ps1* and its help content file *Invoke-Build.ps1-Help.xml* to one of the system path directories.
+Copy *Invoke-Build.ps1* and its help *Invoke-Build.ps1-Help.xml* to the path.
 As a result, the script can be called from any PowerShell code simply as `Invoke-Build` and `Get-Help` should work.

+If you use the sources: they do not include *Invoke-Build.ps1-Help.xml*, get it with packages or build it using [Helps.ps1](https://github.com/nightroman/Helps).

 **Step 2:**
 Set the current location to the *Demo* directory of the package: